 Connecticut: Since Oct.
 1, 2021, the state of Connecticut has required employers to disclose wages upon applicant or employee request since the Act Concerning the Disclosure of Salary Range for a Vacant Position was signed into law on June 7, 2022.
 The act also prohibits employers from asking about past wages or retaliating against employees who have discussed compensation.

 The act applies to all employers within the state that have at least two employees, even if their employees work remotely.
-If employers fail to follow the act, employees may sue the company for up to two years afterwards and receive compensatory damage, attorney’s fees, and punitive damages.
+If employers fail to follow the act, employees may sue the company for up to two years afterward and receive compensatory damage, attorney’s fees, and punitive damages.
 Other consequences for noncompliance are not specified.

 Nevada: Senate Bill No. 293 requires all employers within the state to offer a wage or salary range to applicants after an interview, effective Oct.
 2021.
 The bill also specifies that employers must provide salaries for promotions or transfers, if necessary, and may ask about applicant expectations for their pay.
 However, employers cannot use past salary rates to determine salary offerings or discriminate against certain applicants.